You are located in service: Public Key Certificates

 Request user certificate

-• You can only reach the RA-Portal from within the RWTH intranet.
+• You can only reach RA-Portal from within the RWTH intranet.

 • Your session expires after 60 minutes.